 The Presentation Bouquet

 Nothing is more romantic than carrying a giant bouquet of fluffy peonies.
-Nearly every bride’s favorite flower, peonies have long, graceful stems that will only add to the drama as you make your way down the aisle.
+A favorite flower of so many brides, peonies have long, graceful stems that will only add to the drama as you make your way down the aisle.